jmarrec/OpenStudio-2.0-Python3/Building_OS2.0_on_Mac.md

     git checkout develop

-4.Create a directory called `build` and enter it
+4.I suggest keeping the folder in which you'll build outside of the OpenStudio/ folder, that'll be easier to completely delete all files
+    cd ..

-    mkdir build && cd build/
+    mkdir OS-build && cd OS-build/

-5.Call ccmake to build the `./openstudiocore` source directory and NOT the root source
+5.Call ccmake to build the `OpenStudio/openstudiocore` source directory and NOT the root source

-    ccmake ../openstudiocore
+    ccmake ../OpenStudio/openstudiocore

 6.Configure (press `[c]`)